gitcordier/FunctionalAnalysis/README.md

   Continuousness, openess of a linear mapping onto a finite dimensional space.
   Not trivial, since the domain may be infinite-dimensional.
 - 1_14.tex
-  Alternative ways to define topology of the test functions space D_K, in the special case K=[0, 1].
+  Alternative ways to the define topology of the test functions space D_K, in the special case K=[0, 1].
 - 1_16.tex
   This is about showing that a function test topology is independent